-This course covers the basics of legal research, legal writing, and legal analysis for the paralegal.
-Students learn to use a law library and computer based law library services, perform legal research, analyze legal problems, and write a legal memorandum.
-Students are taught to locate and use primary, secondary, legal research sources to solve legal problems in an experiential paralegal practice setting.
-Prerequisites: PLA1003 Lecture Hours: 30; Lab Hours: 20
+This course covers the basics of legal research, legal writing, and legal analysis for the legal assistant.
+Students learn to use a law library, perform legal research, analyze legal problems, and write a legal memorandum.
+Students are taught to locate and use primary, secondary, and CALR legal research sources to solve legal problems.
+Prerequisites: PLA1003.
+Lecture Hours: 30; Lab Hours: 20; Other Hours: 0